-e. the line clearance recommendations/works from the inspection report/s, if any, have been entered into the CMMS; and the representative responsible for carrying out this plan may also choose to perform additional inspections/audits if other scheduled/unscheduled line works are planned and resourcing is available.
+e. the line clearance recommendations/works from the inspection report/s, if any, have been documented; and the representative responsible for carrying out this plan may also choose to perform additional inspections/audits if other scheduled/unscheduled line works are planned and resourcing is available.